dessytomova/EventExplorer/README.md

 node server.js.
 ```
 ### Authentication
-The service is initialized with three users, which can be used for immediate testing:
+The service is initialized with two users, which can be used for immediate testing:
 ```bash
 peter@abv.bg : 123456
 george@abv.bg : 123456